Lukium/palworld-admin/README.md

 You should now be connected to the server via RCON

 ## Troubleshooting:
+### Failure to Install/Launch Server:
+The most likely cause for this is the user running Palworld A.D.M.I.N. from the desktop, a folder in the desktop, or a folder in a windows directory that's "syncable" like Documents / Downloads / etc.<br>
+Instead I recommend creating a directory like c:\Palworld or c:\Palworld Dedicated Server.
 ### Webview2 Runtime Requirement:
 If you are running a non-standard version of windows (for example, Remote/Virtual Environment, Windows Server) you will likely need to install the Webview2 runtime from Microsoft, which can be found [here](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH#download)
 You will know this is the case if upon opening the app, it looks like either of the following screenshots:<br>